 Building Cost: 60 lacs (3700 sq ft excluding parking).

-Ground Floor: 2 Car parking spaces with good landscape garden along with small play areas.
+Ground Floor: 2 Car parking spaces with good landscape gardens along with small play areas.
 House 1: 2000 sq ft : Ground Floor 2BHK and House 2 : 2300 sqft: Second Floor 2 Bhk with Balconies wherever required.
 Third Floor Shared Terrace area can be used for the Rooftop garden area.

 This Option is the Best if one is looking for Large garden areas with small play areas.
-In this option, an Architect can design all the required amenities like landscaping, small play area, Terrace garden, Open bar counter, Gym, etc.
+In this Option, an Architect can design all the required amenities like landscaping, small play area, Terrace garden, Open bar counter, Gym, etc.

 Many more common facilities can be provided as it all depends on the Budget available.
-The major disadvantage of this option is that the property will be a bit far from your workplace which means additional travel time.
+The major disadvantage of this Option is that the property will be a bit far from your workplace which means additional travel time.

 Note : 50×80 Site FAR considering 30 ft road will be 1.75 as per BBMP Laws.
 4000 sq ft x 1.75 = (7000 sq ft excluding parking).